Open-Research-Dojo/secure-webservice-0Auth2/README.md

 ### Research questions

-1. What is a spring webservice
+1. What is a spring webservice?

-2. What is 0Auth
+2. What is 0Auth?
-   - What is authorization in general
+   - What is authorization in general?
-   - Where is authorization used for
+   - Where is authorization used for?
-   - Where is 0Auth used alot
+   - Where is 0Auth used alot?
-   - What is the flow of 0Auth
+   - What is the flow of 0Auth?
    - Conslusion

 3.